yushiyangk/GPath/README.md

 #### Packaging

-Before packaging, check the package config by running `pyroma .` or `tox r -m config`.
+Before packaging, check the package metadata by running `pyroma .` or `tox r -m metadata`.

 To generate sdist and wheel packages, delete `dist/` and `generic_path.egg-info/` if they exist, then run `python -m build`.
 Run `twine check dist/*` to check that the packages were generated properly.
 Alternatively, run `tox r -m package` to do these steps automatically.